mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 --------------------------
 New features
 ############
+- Scripts for pixel calibration of CORELLI 16-packs.
+Produce a calibration table, a masking table, and a goodness of fit workspace.
+- Fix problem that was causing matrix diagonalization to return NaNs in certain cases.
+The diagonalization is used in :ref:`CalculateUMatrix <algm-CalculateUMatrix>` and :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>`
 - New algorithm :ref:`HB3AFindPeaks <algm-HB3AFindPeaks>` to find peaks and set the UB matrix for DEMAND data.

+Improvements
+############
+- Support added for DEMAND (HB3A) to :ref:`PredictPeaks <algm-PredictPeaks-v1>` in order to handle additional goniometers.

 Bugfixes
 ########